TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_howdoesitwork.rst

 #.
 Is the residue in the *Scope* (this is always calculated according to the Scope definition).
 #.
 Is the residue in the *Object*.
 This information is partially calculated in the first stage and can be reused in the second.
 However, it is also possible to recalculate this data according to the new *Object* definition.

-For each of the *traceable residues* a special *Path* object is created.
-If the residue is in the *Scope* its center of mass is added to the appropriate *Path* object together with the information if it is in the *Object* or not.
+For each of the *traceable residues* a special *Path* object is created which stores frames in which a residue is in *scope* or in *object*.

 Separate paths